kbroman/ProgrammingNotes/linux_on_mac.md

     change background using Settings -> Desktop -> Background; then "Add Picture" and select it.

+11. Changed hostname by editing the files `/etc/hostname` and `/etc/hosts`

+    - replace `popos` or whatever with what you want, single line in `/etc/hostname` and on the line with `128.0.1.1` in `/etc/hosts`

 11. Test webcam by installing cheese (like photobooth on Mac)

     ```